jolanta-opara/rosalind_prot/README.md

 ## Algorithm

 ### Description
-The implemented solution reads the input file codon after codon and wites the decoded protein symbol immediately to the output file.
+The implemented solution reads the input file codon after codon and writes the decoded protein symbol immediately to the output file.
 ### Time complexity
 The approach has to read all the data, so it has O(N) complexity, where N is the input data length.
+The dominant operation is reading the input.
+The translation is conducted in constant O(1) time using a hash table.
 ### Space complexity
-The approach has constant space complexity because only one codon is the buffer.
+The program has constant space complexity because only one codon is the buffer.
+### Discussion
+In case of inputs far longer than required in the task, the approach can be modified to a multithreaded version.
+The following cases can be easly decoded in separate threads:
+- multiple reading frames
+- chunks of the input data

 ## Compilation
 The code can be compiled using g++ 8.0 or newer.